 Site score is a numeric value, ranging from 1-100 (100 being best) that is used to grade your firm’s website on searchability, technical function, user experience and more.
 Think of site score as a report card for your website.

 Why does it matter?

 Major search engines including Google use site score to give preference in search to websites that are better built, more functional and more frequently updated.
 The higher your site score, the more search weight the search engines give you, making it easier for you to rank for competitive keywords.

 If your site score is low, and your firm is paying for all sorts of digital marketing, you are likely building on a weak foundation and will surely see ranking and traffic returns weakened.
-In competitive industries like M&A, your firm can not rank #1 for valuable keywords unless you have a high site score and in turn, a functional well-developed website.
+In competitive industries, your firm can not rank #1 for valuable keywords unless you have a high site score and in turn, a functional well-developed website.

 How can a site score audit help my firm?

 Site score audits usually entail more than just assessing a score to your website.
 A full audit will uncover:

 - Poor or improper set up